Decentricity/Gina-LocallyHostedChatbot-Blender/README.md

 2. Find your chatbot on Telegram by searching for its username.

-3. Start a conversation with your chatbot by sending a message or a voice note.
+3. Start a conversation with your chatbot by sending a message ~~or a voice note.~~ (Voice recog doesn't work yet, trying to fix. don't send Gina voicenotes yet)

 4. Gina will reply with a voice message.